scala/scala-lang/blog/_posts/2017-11-28-view-based-collections.md

 }
 ~~~

-As you can see, unless we actually iterate on the view we don’t evaluate neither the elements
+As you can see, unless we actually iterate on the view we don’t evaluate the elements
-of the `underlying` collection nor the mapped elements.
+of the `underlying` collection or the mapped elements.

 Second, we build the resulting collection from the view by calling `fromIterable`.
 This operation
 is abstract in `IterableOps` and is implemented by leaf classes of the hierarchy (e.g.